foundry-rs/starknet-foundry/docs/src/appendix/snfoundry-toml.md

 # The Manifest Format

-The `snfoundry.toml` file is not included in every package by default.
-If you want to use it, you need to create it yourself.
+The `snfoundry.toml` file, present in each package, is called its manifest.
 This file allows you to specify sncast settings.
 It is written in the [TOML](https://toml.io/) format.
 It contains metadata needed to configure sncast settings and should be placed in the root of your project.